The-California-Tech/california-tech/content/2024/06/04/hss-professor-reinstatement-petition.md

   - categories
   - recent
 summary: >-
-    We, the students of Caltech, are writing a petition to request that Dean Jahner and the Caltech administration reinstate Professor Murphy and recognize the importance of Black studies at Caltech.
+    We, the students of Caltech, are writing a petition to request that the Caltech administration reinstate Professor Murphy and recognize the importance of Black studies at Caltech.
 ---

 Hello everyone!
 In case you haven’t heard, Professor Dana Murphy, Associate Professor of Black Studies and English at Caltech, was recently terminated.
-We, the students of Caltech, are writing a petition to request that Dean Jahner and the Caltech administration reinstate Professor Murphy and recognize the importance of Black studies at Caltech.
+We, the students of Caltech, are writing a petition to request that the Caltech administration reinstate Professor Murphy and recognize the importance of Black studies at Caltech.
 We are collecting signatures and/or comments about Professor Murphy to present to these administrators.
 If you would like to contribute, please fill out the following Google form: https://forms.gle/LJHMwELPPxLhRESk7

 Participation is voluntary, and you may remain anonymous if you prefer.